 People taking medicines from the following list should consult with their regular doctor before taking Kwells or using Scopoderm patches.

-These interactions may not be important.
-It is best to check.
+These interactions may not always be important.
+It is best to check with your own doctor.

 Possible increased drowsiness